jerviscui/Retry/README.md

 # Retry

-A library for retrying operations
+A library for retrying operations.

 ## Samples